simonfxr/pubsub/README.md

 The implementations tries to be scalable by building on a [lock free hashtable](https://github.com/cornelk/hashmap) and a custom scalable list of subscriptions.
-To avoid dead looks and interference across unrelated topics no locks will be held, this also allows callbacks to unsubscribe them selves.
+To avoid dead looks and interference across unrelated topics no locks will be held while calling client code, this also allows callbacks to unsubscribe them selves.

 # Examples